kathercena/CustomerStatementReport/README.md

 Build the the CustomerStatementReport project by using maven

-->Right click on CustomerStatementReport and Run As --> Maven build --> Goals --> clean compile assembly:single
+->Right click on CustomerStatementReport and Run As --> Maven build --> Goals --> clean install Step 4:

-Step 4:

 Once successfully build the project, output jar will be generated at project target location.

-Output jar -> CustomerStatementReport-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+Output jar -> CustomerStatementReport-0.0.1-SNAPSHOT-jar

 Step 5: